SyShock/UJS/README.md

 Features:
 - Fetching data from various sites
 - Continuous scrolling
-- Faving offers, which you've prefered
+- Faving offers, which you've preferred
 - Settings and favs are saved in the browser
 - Selecting which jobs sites interest you, and optionally filtering by clicking on the badges